-Proposals for 2018 are now closed.
-Proposals for 2019 will be accepted from March 1, 2019 – May 31, 2019.
+Proposals for 2019 are now open.
+Proposals for 2019 will be accepted from February 16, 2019 – May 31, 2019.
 The Pangolin Consortium will acknowledge receipt of your application by email, within two weeks of receipt.
 Decisions will be made by July and funding will become available in August 2019.

 Grant funding will range between $1,000 and $5,000 US dollars.
 Transfer of funds for approved applicants will only be made through legally recognized NGOs and not individuals.
 Examples of acceptable receiving entities are legally chartered non-profit organizations or universities in range countries or countries where the research will take place.
 All applicable taxes, tariffs or associated fees involved with the transfer of funds will be the responsibility of the receiving organization/institution.